DarnHyena/CackleheimCode/Cackleheim/README.md

 -Playable gnoll in the form of an elaborate set of armor

 ## Credits
- Thanks to Jules, Tekla, GoldenJude, Zarboz, Balrond, and MarcoPogo for all their help in piecing together the scripts! \o/
+ Jules, Tekla, GoldenJude, Zarboz, Balrond, MarcoPogo, Koosemose Thanks for all their help in piecing together the scripts! \o/

 ## Known issues